New to CalBEM’s Working Groups? Explore some quick context or join a group.

 2. Educating a Larger Workforce & Advancing Skills – As energy modeling and software inform more elements of the built environment, what ways can the BEM community further attract talent and teach the necessary skills to support this expanding scope?
 What gaps exist today?
 What are the priorities for enhancing workforce education?
 What educational resources could be developed to enhance the general knowledge for properly modeling in specific software or in general?

-Advancing BEM Simulation Capabilities, Accuracy, & Metrics
+Advancing BEM Simulation Usability, Accuracy, & Capabilities

 CalBEM Group 3 focuses on increasing the usability, accuracy, and capabilities of California building energy modeling documentation, software, and technologies.
 Topic areas include energy modeling software for Title 24, Part 6 and for statewide programs.
 Efforts focus on short-term enhancements, encompassing the current or near-term energy code software, or long-term over the upcoming one to two code cycles.